m4skari/m4skari/README.md

 # 👋 Hi, I'm Mohammad Askari

-  - Electrical Engineering(Control systems) @ University of Tehran
+  - bachelor of Electrical Engineering(Control systems) @ University of Tehran (graduated)
-  - Industrial Engineering(Optimization Methods) @ University of Tehran ( ongoing)
+  - master of Industrial Engineering(Optimization Methods) @ University of Tehran
   - Passionate about **AI, Money, and Optimization**
 ---